algosup/2024-2025-project-4-web-fpga-team-2/CODE_OF_CONDUCT.md

 ### 2. Plagiarism and Dishonesty

 - Do not falsifying data or plagiarism work without the agreement of his creator.
-- Let leak or sharing sensitive information directly related to the project without specific permission.
+- Do not let leak or sharing sensitive information directly related to the project without specific permission.

 ## Consequences of unprofessional behavior